dreamportdev/Osdev-Notes/03_Memory_Management/02_Physical_Memory.md

 * A function to mark a location as set
 * A function to mark a location as clear

-For all the above functions we are going to use bitwise operators, and all of them will take one argument that is the bit_number location (as seen in the previous paragraph).
+For all the above functions we are going to use bitwise operators, and all of them will take one argument that is the bit_number location (as seen in the previous paragraph), the implementation is left as exercise.